-Center operators shall comply with the following staffing requirements:
+Center Operators shall comply with the following staffing requirements:

 - a.
-The student-to-teacher ratio for instructional and training activities shall be 15:1, except for career technical training (CTT) programs specifically authorized for lower ratios as specified in Chapter 3, Exhibit 3-3.
-Student-to-teacher ratios may not be altered except with the written approval of the National Office.
-For purposes of defining training slots, one full-time student is equivalent to two training slots.
-Therefore, the 15:1 student-to-teacher ratio translates to a 30:1 slot-to-teacher ratio. - b.
+The student-to-teacher ratio for academic instructional activities shall be 18:1.
+Career Technical Training (CTT) programs will remain unchanged and in accordance with revised Exhibit 3-3.
+Student-to-teacher ratios may not be altered except with the written approval of the Office of Job Corps.
+For purposes of defining CTT training slots, one full-time CTT student is equivalent to two CTT training slots.
+Therefore, a 15:1 student-to-teacher ratio translates to a 30:1 slot-to-teacher ratio. - b.
 Student-to-staff ratios for nationally contracted training programs shall be in accordance with contract provisions. - c.
 Minimum staffing levels for health programs are specified in Chapter 6, Exhibit 6-5 (Center Health Services Staffing Requirements). - d.
 All other staffing levels shall be based on center configuration and approved by the Regional Office.